salesforcecli/mcp/README.md

 #### Orgs Toolset

-Includes these tools (the ones marked NON-GA are not yet generally available):
+Includes these tools:

 - `sf-list-all-orgs` - Lists all configured Salesforce orgs, with optional connection status checking.
 - `sf-create-org-snapshot` - (NON-GA) Create a scratch org snapshot.
 - `sf-create-scratch-org` - (NON-GA) Create a scratch org.
 - `sf-delete-org` - (NON-GA) Delete a locally-authorized Salesforce scratch org or sandbox.
 - `sf-org-open` - (NON-GA) Open an org in a browser.

+**NOTE:** The tools marked NON-GA are not yet generally available, specify the `--allow-non-ga-tools` argument to use them.

 #### Data Toolset